Dowry: England

-In an 1828 "Wife Wanted" advertisement in Cornwall, a man claiming a "great taste for building" pledges to apply a prospective wife's dowry-like £1000+ to build property that will be "settled on her for life".
+In an 1828 "Wife Wanted" advertisement in Cornwall, England, a man claiming a "great taste for building" pledges to apply a prospective wife's dowry-like £1,000+ to build property that will be "settled on her for life".

 Dowry was used in England.
-However, the right of daughters to inherit and of women to hold property and other rights in their own name made it a different instrument than on the Continent.
+However, the right of daughters to inherit and of women to hold property and other rights in their own name made it a different instrument than on the European continent.
 The Salic law, which required females to be disinherited and disenfranchised from land ownership, did not apply in England.
 Single women held many rights men did.
 The most famous example of this English female inheritance and agency right is perhaps Elizabeth I of England, who held all rights a male monarch did.

 While single women held rights to hold property equivalent to those of men, marriage and married women were affected by the Norman Conquest changes to the law in the 12th century.
 Coverture was introduced to the common law in some jurisdictions, requiring property of a wife to be held in the husband's name, custody and control.
 The Normans also introduced the dowry in England replacing the earlier custom of the new husband giving a morning gift to his bride.
-At first the husband publicly gave ^{[or received?]} the dowry at the church door at the wedding.
+At first the husband publicly gave^{[or received?]} the dowry at the church door at the wedding.

-If the husband died first, which was frequent, there was a Widows dowry of one third of the husband's lands at the time of his marriage; the income, and in some cases, the management, of the lands, was assigned to her for the rest of her life.
-This concept is included in the Great Charter, and along with the recognition of female inheritance and absence of the Salic law, and women, particularly single women, holding many rights equivalent to those men held, manifests English law differing fundamentally from the law of the Continent, especially the law of the Holy Roman Empire.
+If the husband died first, which was frequent, there was a widows dowry of one third of the husband's lands at the time of his marriage; the income, and in some cases, the management, of the lands, was assigned to her for the rest of her life.
+This concept is included in the Great Charter, and along with the recognition of female inheritance and absence of the Salic law, and women, particularly single women, holding many rights equivalent to those men held, manifests English law differing fundamentally from the law of the European continent, especially the law of the Holy Roman Empire.